NVIDIA-Omniverse/extension-contest/README.md

 Visual Studio Code should automatically open with your newly created project, and you're ready to begin developing your first extension!
 Navigate to `exts\[your.project.namespace]\your\project\namespace\extension.py` to review the placeholder code and observe the extension window that is now open in Omniverse Code.
 [placeholder image]

-You can also check out our [Spawn a Cube](https://updateme) tutorial for getting up and running within 10 minutes.
+You can also check out our [Spawn Primitives Extension Sample](https://github.com/NVIDIA-Omniverse/kit-extension-sample-spawn-prims) tutorial for getting up and running within 10 minutes.

 ## Samples & Resources ##
 Below are a number of resources that will help accelerate your learning journey.